 Sunshine’s modern michelada elevates spice over tang, trading Mexican lager for German pilsner.
 The crisp, golden brew lays the groundwork for a heady mix of Worcestershire, Tabasco, and finely ground black pepper.
 The lime wedge and salted rim are absolute necessities to balance the intensity of this peppery pint, which should be savored rather than gulped.
 Pair it with a golden corn dog and cabbage slaw. $5

-Make it a Cerveza Roja: Follow the above directions, and add two shots (about 3 oz) of Bloody Maria mix before filling with Tecate:
+To make it a cerveza roja, add two shots (about 3 oz) of Bloody Maria mix* before filling with Tecate.

 Bloody Maria Mix*